-Testing would later move to these buildings with the 3-metre thick walls and the reinforced concrete roofs more suited to stopping things mushrooming.
+Testing would later move to these buildings with the three-metre-thick walls and the reinforced concrete roofs more suited to stopping things mushrooming.
 Not that anybody would know but all of this ceased in the early 1970s.

 Remember it was said earlier that questions may be asked?
 Well, any idea what this is?